Business Energy Comparison

 This is a problem if you have just moved to new premises or don't have a recent utility bill.
 In this case, you can contact the Meter Point Administration service.
 They will provide you with the details of your gas supplier and local electricity distribution company.

-This is when a gas or electricity supplier rolls you over onto a new contract.
+This is when a business gas or electricity supplier rolls you over onto a new contract.
 This can happen seemingly without your knowledge at the end of your contract.
 If you wish to leave your contract, you must notify your supplier.
 You must do this before the end of the notice period.

 A Change of Tenancy occurs when your company is moving into or out of commercial premises.